APSIS-ANALYSIS/PERIGEE/README.md

 1. Ensure your changes pass all tests and adhere to the project's coding standards.
 2. Update the README.md file if necessary to reflect your changes.
 3. Open a pull request and provide a detailed description of your changes.
-4. A project maintainer will review your pull request and provide feedback if necessary.
+4. A project maintainer will review your pull request and provide feedback.
 5. Once approved, your changes will be merged into the main branch.

 ### Community